• Skip to primary navigation

 One of the biggest advantages of a system like mindful relapse prevention is that it doesn’t need to be done with a group.
 In fact, it’s thought to be more effective when done alone.

-To maximize the effectiveness of MBRP, it’s important to find a sober breathing space — a quiet location where you can be at peace without the temptations or triggers of your addiction.
+To maximize the effectiveness of MBRP, it’s important to find a sober breathing space — a peaceful location without the temptations or triggers of your addiction.
 Additionally, you should incorporate MBRP as part of your greater relapse prevention plan.

 Traditional MBRP in Group Settings

-While MBRP is typically conducted in group settings with an experienced addiction therapist, you can adapt its protocol to use in your own mindfulness worksheets for addiction.
-In past studies, MBRP was conducted over the course of eight group sessions.
+While an experienced addiction therapist typically conducts MBRP in group settings, you can adapt its protocol and use your own mindfulness worksheets for addiction.

-Below, we’ve summarized how clinicians have used MBRP through an eight-session program to help others overcome their addictions.
-See how you can incorporate these practices into your own MBRP program:
+Below is a summary of how clinicians have used MBRP through an eight-session program to help others overcome their addictions.
+See how you can incorporate these practices into your own MBRP program.

 • Focus on taste and smell.
 The first session encourages participants to think about how different tastes and smells contribute to the mental feeling of being on autopilot.
-Participants think about how being mindful of their experience can affect their thoughts and actions at that moment.
+Participants concentrate on how being mindful of their experience can affect their thoughts and actions at that moment.

 • Think about sight and sound.
 In the second and third sessions, participants note the various sights and sounds that trigger their cravings.
-Then, they focus on using exercises throughout the day to help combat the triggers that place them into the autopilot mode that contributes to their addiction.
+They focus on using exercises throughout the day to help combat the triggers that place them into the autopilot mode that contributes to their addiction.

 • Reflect on thoughts and emotions.
 Sessions four through six instruct participants to think about the thoughts and behaviors that precede a relapse while remaining aware of the present.
 Participants strive to stay mindful and create the habit of allowing themselves time to make less impulsive decisions.